mxk/windows-secure-group-policy/README.md

 A local group policy intended for standalone Windows 11 devices.
 It aims to improve privacy, security, and performance, in that order.

-All settings are maintained in a single [`PolicyRules`](PolicyRules/Win11.PolicyRules) file that is applied with [LGPO].
+All settings are maintained in a single [`PolicyRules` file](./PolicyRules/Win11.PolicyRules) that is applied with [LGPO].
 Security features that send data to Microsoft, such as SmartScreen, are disabled, deviating from [Microsoft's Security Baseline][Baseline].
-Some settings are only effective on the Enterprise edition.
+Some settings are only effective on the Enterprise and/or Education editions.

 The target Feature Update version is **Windows 11 24H2**.
 This prevents automatic updates to the next release before the policy is updated with new settings.